syamantak42/Causality_Graphs_for_TimeSeries/readme.md

-This Repository contains the following files -
+## Sparse Causality Models for Time Series

+This repository contains code and notebooks for learning and evaluating **sparse causality graphs** and **predictive models** on multivariate time series data.
+Several models with built-in sparsity constraints are included for inferring interpretable causal structure.

+### Contents

+* **`sparse_models_V2.py`**
-1. sparse_models_V2.py - generates and saves causality graphs for a group of time series using  different models, including several that enforces sparsity constraints
+  Generates and saves causality graphs from multivariate time series using a variety of models, including sparse regression-based methods.

+* **`sparse_prediction_timeseries.py`**
-2. sparse_prediction_timeseries.py - trains and tests a one-step predictor using sparse (causal) models
+  Trains and evaluates one-step-ahead time series predictors using learned sparse (causal) graph structures.

-3. sparse_reg_models - models used to learn (sparse) causality graphs
+* **`sparse_reg_models/`**
+  Contains implementations of various regression models used for learning sparse causality graphs.

+* **Notebooks**
+  Jupyter notebooks for:

+  * Collecting and preprocessing real or synthetic time series data
+  * Running experiments
-Notebooks are for gathering data, generating synthetic data and analyzing results
+  * Visualizing and analyzing results

-For more details refer to:
+### References

+This implementation is based on the following works:

-1. Inferring Causality in Networks of WSS Processes by pairwise estimation methods, Syamantak Datta Gupta, Ravi R Mazumdar, 2013 information theory and applications workshop (ITA)
+* **Inferring Causality in Networks of WSS Processes by Pairwise Estimation Methods** *Syamantak Datta Gupta, Ravi R Mazumdar*
+  ITA Workshop, 2013.

-2. A frequency domain Lasso approach for Detecting Interdependence Relations among Time Series, Syamantak Datta Gupta, Ravi Mazumdar, Proceedings of International work-conference on Time Series (ITISE-2014)
+* **A Frequency Domain Lasso Approach for Detecting Interdependence Relations among Time Series** *Syamantak Datta Gupta, Ravi Mazumdar*
+  Proceedings of ITISE 2014.